timurtu/domali/README.md

 1. `cd domali`
 1. `npm install` to install dev dependencies
 1. `gulp watch` to run unit tests
-1. `npm start` to run tests and test app
+1. `npm start` to run tests and start the test app